Posted on August 10, 2017 by

 - Let the Wood Acclimatise

 You’ve probably chosen solid wood flooring because it’s a natural product – at the very least, it’s a characteristic you’re likely to see as a perk.
-Thing is, being natural means that timber needs to acclimatise to the room.
+Thing is, being natural means that timber needs to acclimatize to the room.
 If you fail to let it do so before installing it, you’ll probably be pulling the floor up again in a few months.
 The amount of time needed will vary, and some woods will need to be left in their packaging while others will need to be taken out.
-Your supplier should be able to let you know, so make sure you ask them.
+You could contact your hardwood floor suppliers such as Sawmill Direct, or similar others who might be able to help you get a better knowledge about it.

 - Check the Underfloor

 If you’re laying the boards onto concrete, make sure it is dry, smooth, and level.
 If it is at all uneven or marred by structural defects, the wood will not sit right.
+Hence it would be a good idea to call an expert who knows how to fix the concrete flooring (for more info, check https://aaaconcreteraising.com/what-to-do-about-uneven-interior-concrete-flooring/).
 Whatever the subfloor, make sure you remove any paint, previous adhesives, grease, or dirt.
 Do not use solvent-based strippers to do this since they can prevent the new flooring from bonding properly with your adhesive.

 - Measure Out an Expansion Gap